 Julie A. Dennehy

-Ms. Julie Dennehy is an experienced Research Associate specializing in Child and Family Services.
-Ms. Dennehy has 14 years experience with early care and education and out-of-school-time practice, research, and policy.
-Ms. Dennehy holds a Masters of Management from the Heller School of Social Policy and Welfare, Brandeis University and a Bachelors degree in Human Services and Child Development from Northeastern University.
+Julie Dennehy is an experienced research associate working with the National Institute on Out-of-School Time at the Wellesley Centers for Women.
+She specializes in child and family services.
+Dennehy has 14 years of experience with early care and education and out-of-school-time practice, research, and policy.
+Dennehy holds a Masters of Management from the Heller School of Social Policy and Welfare at Brandeis University and a Bachelors degree in Human Services and Child Development from Northeastern University.